Stephenstrangee1/Identify-and-Remove-Suspicious-Browser-Extensions/README.md

   ![After Cleanup](after_cleanup.png)

 ## 📝 Key Learnings
-- Browser extensions can access sensitive information like browsing history, cookies, and even passwords.
+- Chrome can automatically flag and warn users about unsafe extensions.
-- Always check **permissions and reviews** before installing.
+- Extensions like "uTorrent for Chrome" can **violate policies** and **access sensitive user data**.
-- Remove unused or suspicious extensions regularly.
+- Always trust well-reviewed, verified extensions.
-- Prefer open-source or well-reviewed extensions from trusted publishers.
+- Removing unused or unsafe extensions improves browser security and performance.